ChiedozieOkoh/armageddon/README.md

 - [X] Support NMI through memory mapped SCS
 - [ ] Allow breakpoints to be added by clicking on a line of text in the disassembly
 - [ ] Add an option to  execute the reset handler as part of the start up routine
+- [ ] Allow Search Function to also search symbol names
+- [ ] fix bug where search results dont show if the result is present on the IR line